navi-language/navi/README.md

 # Navi

-Navi (/ˈnævi/) is a high-performance programming &amp; stream computing language written in Rust, which is originally designed for complex and high-performance computing, or as a glue language embedded into heterogeneous services in the finance system.
+Navi (/ˈnævi/) is a high-performance programming and stream computing language developed in Rust, originally designed for complex and high-performance computing tasks.
+It is also suited as a glue language embedded within heterogeneous services in financial systems.

-Navi is a static type, compiled language, we can compile the source code into Bytecode (Without JIT) or Machine Code (With JIT).
-From the theoretical point of view of programming language design, Navi is comparable to Go, Rust, etc., and the performance is comparable to Go, Rust, C, etc.
+In addition to its capabilities as a statically-typed, compiled language, Navi offers the convenience of script-like execution.
+It can compile source code into Bytecode (without JIT) or Machine Code (with JIT), providing a flexible development workflow.
+Theoretically, Navi delivering competitive performance on par with Go, Rust, and C.

-> Navi named after the **Navy** and **Navigator** words, which emphasize its navigation and leadership functions, and also borrowed the language naming of the [Na'vi](https://learnnavi.org) tribe in the movie "Avatar".
-This name means that Navi leads users to navigate in the ocean of data analysis and decision-making, and also symbolizes the recognition and support of the diversity and flexibility of data analysis and decision-making.
+> The name "Navi" is inspired by the concepts of the **Navy** and **Navigator**, emphasizing its role in guiding users through the vast expanse of financial data analysis and decision-making.
+It also pays tribute to the [Na'vi](https://learnnavi.org) tribe from the movie "Avatar," whose harmonious coexistence with nature is reflected in Navi's high performance and efficiency in the utilization of computational resources.
+The [Na'vi](https://learnnavi.org) unique ability to connect with the living world of Pandora through their braids finds a parallel in Navi's cross-platform capabilities and native Cloud support, ensuring seamless operation across various systems and environments.
+This symbolizes Navi's commitment to supporting a diversity of application environments and adaptability.

 ## Language Design Philosophy

-- Simple syntax.
-- No implicit type conversion.
-- No null pointer panic, safe runtime.
-- Scripted running, with the same compilation speed and execution performance as Go.
+- **Simple Syntax:** Navi is designed with a straightforward and clean syntax to reduce complexity and enhance readability, making it accessible for new programmers.
+- **No Implicit Type Conversion:** The language enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.
+- **Enhanced Optional Types and Error Handling:** Navi introduces robust optional types and error handling mechanisms, allowing developers to write safer code with clear pathways for managing the absence of values and the propagation of errors.
+- **No Null Pointer Panic, Safe Runtime:** Navi eliminates the possibility of null pointer exceptions, one of the common pitfalls in programming, thereby providing a more secure and stable runtime environment.
+- **Scripted Running:** Navi supports script-like execution without compromising on speed, offering compilation and runtime performance that is comparable to that of Go, thus blending the best of both scripting and compiled languages.

 ## Functionalities

-- Provided for general programming language (Navi), indicator engine (Navi Stream).
+- **Versatile Programming:** Provided serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream).
-- High performance: Navi is a static type, compiled language, which is comparable to Go, Rust, and C.
+- **High Performance:** As a statically-typed, compiled language, which is comparable to Go, Rust, and C.
-- Easy to use: Borrowing the syntax of excellent programming languages such as TypeScript, Rust, and Ruby, Navi syntax is more user-friendly.
+- **User-Friendly Syntax:** Borrowing the syntax of excellent programming languages such as TypeScript, Rust, and Ruby, making it more intuitive and accessible for developers.
-- Stream computing (Navi Stream): Support stream computing, which can be used for real-time analysis.
+- **Stream Computing (Navi Stream):** Support stream computing, enabling efficient and real-time data analysis for dynamic services.
+- **Native Financial Support:** Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
+It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for LongPort OpenAPI, significantly reducing development costs for algorithmic trading.
+- **Native Cloud Computing Support:** With its standard library, Navi enables seamless manipulation of cloud computing resources as if they were local, simplifying the integration and management of cloud services within services or applications.
-- Cross-platform (Navi Stream): Support running on Linux, Windows, macOS, etc., support iOS, Android, and run on Browser via WASM.
+- **Cross-platform:** Running on Linux, Windows, macOS, , and through WebAssembly (WASM), it extends its reach to iOS, Android, and Web Browsers.

 ## Installation